Apollo1840/machine_learning_theory/ml/feature_selection.md

 Feature selection is selecting a subset of relevant features (variables, predictors) for use in model construction.

-It can help reduce training costs and overfitting.
-Additionally, it simplifies the model and enhances its interpretability.
-In some cases, feature selection is necessary to avoid curse of dimensionality.

 ## Why feature selection

-- Lower (computation) cost
+- Lower (computation: training/working) cost
-- Prevent overfitting
+- Reduce overfitting
-- Improve interpretablity
+- Emplifies model hence improve interpretablity
-- Avoids Curse of Dimensionality (Fail to learn & Distance-failed)
+- Avoids Curse of Dimensionality(CoD) (Fail to learn & Distance-failed)

 ## How feature selection

 Strategy:
 - If you have a large number of features (e.g., high-dimensional data) → Filter methods (e.g., Mutual Information, PCA)
-- If computational cost is not a concern and you need high accuracy → Wrapper methods (e.g., RFE, SFS)
+- If computational cost is not a concern and you need high accuracy → Wrapper methods (e.g., RFE, SeqFS)
 - If using tree-based models → Embedded methods (e.g., Feature importance from Random Forest, XGBoost)
 - If using deep learning models → SHAP